Welcome to my new website!

 So, here it is...

 First off, I'd like to say that I'm writing these posts in a way that assumes you have very little knowledge in mixed media.
 I want this content to provide anyone “walking in off the street” the knowledge to be able to create their first mixed media piece with as little pain as possible.
+What is mixed media?

 In the first half of the 20th century, Cubist artists Georges Braque and Pablo Picasso combined art materials and techniques in assemblage works and called it collage.
 Many recognize these as the first mixed media art works.